An introduction from our Chief Executive Robert Candy…

 Our membership growth demonstrates that we’re creating a business framework that allows scaffolding contractors of all sizes to deliver professional services while improving the safety, and competitive nature, of the whole industry.

-The new Audited Membership category has been developed in line with PAS91 specifically to demonstrate that scaffolding contractors operate to the highest standards.
+The Audited Membership category has been developed in line with The Procurement Policy Note (PPN) 03/23 which stipulates using the health and safety question sets contained in both the Common Assessment Standard and PAS91 specifically to demonstrate that scaffolding contractors operate to the highest standards.
 It offers an independent third party audit, against a scaffolding-specific procurement standard.
 This move has been welcomed by house builders, local authorities and major contractors who now see the benefit of our members on their tender lists and construction sites.

 Training provision and the setting out of best practice is one of the key strategic aims of the Association.
 We are creating a central hub of knowledge for the whole industry, and we’re committed to leading the way in the provision of world class training in the use of scaffolding.